d-guo/NeuralNetwork/README.md

 ## Use
 To see training progress measured by the loss function, enter "python nn.py" in command line. \
-To use the neural network for evaluating inputs, remove the comments in "nn.py". \
+To use the neural network for evaluating inputs, remove the comments in "nn.py". (if it raises OverflowError, try again) \
 The code is not necessarily meant to be run.
 It's more of a demonstration of the backpropagation used in neural networks.

 ## Prerequisites